 Cat grass is a type of grass that is safe for cats to eat.
-It is grown from wheat, oats, barley, or rye.
 It usually comes in a pot or tray, and Siamese cats can be particularly fond of it.
 The blades of cat grass are thinner and softer than regular wheatgrass.
 This makes them easier for cats to chew.
 Cat grass helps to settle an upset stomach.

 Catnip may be more appealing to Siamese cats than grass, but not all Siamese are affected by it.
 In fact, some Siamese will completely ignore catnip.

 So, while cat grass and catnip are safe for cats, they serve different purposes.
 Cat grass is a digestive aid, while catnip is more of a fun treat.
 It’s best to ask your vet for advice if you’re unsure whether your Siamese cat would like either of these plants.